HarmonizedMRI/SMS-EPI/example/README.md

 let us know and we'll work with you to make that happen.

-## Step 1: Create the Pulseq sequence files
+## Create the Pulseq sequence files

 Follow the instructions in the [README.md](../sequence/README.md) file